WHY WINTER IS THE BEST TIME TO MOVE

 5. Interest Rates are at their BEST right now.

-Prime is at it’s lowest in years, 2.45%, conventional 1-year mortgage is at 3.09% and 3-year at 3.59%.
+According to the Bank of Canada, prime is at it’s lowest in years, 2.45%, conventional 1-year mortgage is at 3.09% and 3-year at 3.59%.
 Talk to your mortgage broker or bank and see what they can do for you.

 6. Home prices are lower in the winter.